sourcegraph/about/blogposts/announcing-sourcegraph-3.0.md

 - "Where is this thing defined?"
 - "What calls/uses this thing?"

-You can now answer these questions easily across all of your organization's code, with Sourcegraph's improved code intelligence (go-to-definition and find-references) for [N (TODO) languages](https://sourcegraph.com/extensions?query=category%3A%22Programming+languages%22).
+You can now answer these questions easily across all of your organization's code, with Sourcegraph's improved code intelligence (go-to-definition and find-references) for [N languages](https://sourcegraph.com/extensions?query=category%3A%22Programming+languages%22).

 It works immediately for all code with zero configuration because it uses heuristics to provide fuzzy results by default.
 This is surprisingly helpful and fast, and it finds results in your other repositories, too.